kidzideaztech/plugins/README.md

 5. If approved, plugin is merged.
 Plugins are seperate from the KidzIdeazTECH code, but they are heavily cached, meaning it will take a while for it to appear on KidzIdeazTECH unless a refresh is manually triggered.

 ## "Calling Card"
 The calling card is the function triggered when the user sends a specific word between colons (e.g. :stickers:).
+Here's an example:

+> if(message == ":stickers:") _StickersPlugin.activate(chatId);

 ## Plugin Requirements
 ### Plugins must not interact with native code, methods, or collections